Blog Post Updated on: May 27, 2022.

 - The various sunroom ventilation options.

-Adding a sunroom to your home can give you a great view of the outdoors while allowing you to stay comfortable.
-All that glass can make heating and cooling tricky though, which is why ventilation is an important aspect to consider.
-At Patio Enclosures we offer a number of ventilation options for three season rooms, all season rooms, screened in porches, and solariums.
+Adding a sunroom to your home can give you a great view of the outdoors while allowing you to stay comfortable indoors.
+But all that glass can make heating and cooling tricky, which is why ventilation is an important aspect to consider.
+At Patio Enclosures, we offer several ventilation options for three season rooms, all season rooms, screened in porches, and solariums.
 You can use one or more of the following options to ensure that your room is a comfortable place to relax and enjoy.

 Ceiling fans are a great option for all types of sunrooms.
-They help to circulate the air, making the room more comfortable, and they can be used during the summer and the winter.
-Many people do not realize that ceiling fans can help during the winter, but they can.
+They help circulate the air to make the room more comfortable and are useful during both the summer and the winter.
+Many people do not realize that ceiling fans can help during the winter.
 All you need to do is reverse the way the blades spin.
-When reversed the blades help to push warm air off of the ceiling and back down toward the floor.
-This works because warm air rises and collects on the ceiling.
+When reversed, the blades help push warm air off the ceiling and back down toward the floor.
+This process works because warm air rises and collects on the ceiling.

 Air conditioning is another ventilation option available for your sunroom.
 In some cases, you can tie the sunroom into your existing air conditioning system.
 If this is not an option, you can purchase a portable air conditioner.
-When you are looking for the right portable air conditioner, you want to be sure of the cooling capacity.
-For example, some air conditioners are only able to cool 250 square feet.
+When looking for the right portable air conditioner, you want to check the cooling capacity.
+For example, some air conditioners can only cool 250 square feet.
 If your room is larger than this, you might want to consider a larger unit.
-You can also simply cool the room by leaving the doors connecting the sunroom to your home open.
+You can also try cooling the room by leaving the doors connecting the sunroom to your home open.